networknt/light-doc/content/tutorial/rest/swagger/petstore/test.md

 ---

-The best tool to test RESTful API is [Postman][].
+The best GUI tool to test RESTful API is [Postman][] and best command line tool is curl.

-It is very easy to set headers and other parameters and save the configuration for future usage.
+Postman is very easy to set headers and other parameters and save the configuration for future usage.
+If you have a lot of endpoints, it is highly recommended to save all of them as a project so that these endpoints can be easily retrieved.

 Some people like curl command line and it works as well.
+In most of the cases, you should have a file to save the curl commands so that you don't need to reconstruct command each time.
 Here is one example to access one of the endpoint petstore serves.

 ```
 curl -k https://localhost:8443/v2/pet/111